 Reverend John Henry Hopkins, Jr., from Pennsylvania, was an author, book illustrator, stained glass window designer, Episcopalian minister and editor of the New York Church Journal.
 He wrote We Three Kings for an 1857 Christmas pageant put on by the General Theological Seminary of New York City.
 In 1863, he also published the Christmas carol in his book Carols, Hymns and Song.
 Hopkins has been credited with contributing much to the development of music in his denomination during the nineteenth century, writing a number of fine hymns and hymn tunes.

-And now, The Christmas Sheet Music for Guitar of We Three Kings
+The Christmas Sheet Music for Guitar of We Three Kings